| Getting your Trinity Audio player ready... |

 KEY FACT:

-Premise (Evidence): A premise is a fact that supports the argument’s conclusion and is used to build the argument.
-Such facts typically provide reasons for believing that the conclusion is correct or justification for the conclusion.
+A premise is a fact that supports the argument’s conclusion and is used to build the argument.

-In other words, premises are the evidence provided by authors of Critical Reasoning arguments.
+In other words, premises are the evidence provided by an author in making an argument.
 This evidence may come in the form of statistics, observations, or results of scientific studies, to give a few examples.

-The important thing to remember about premises given in a GMAT CR passage is that they are always statements of fact.
-You must consider any premise in a CR passage true.
+The important thing to remember about premises given in a CR passage is that they are always statements of fact.
+So, you must consider any premise in a CR passage true.

 KEY FACT: